kenjis/crowdin-file-manager/README.md

 # Crowdin File Manager

-This is CLI application to manage "Crowdin.net" project files using Crowdin Web API.
+This is a CLI application to manage "Crowdin.net" project files using Crowdin Web API.

 You can add and update files to translate to your Crowdin project.